 Is replacing sewer pipe in a basement a DIY project?

-While it’s certainly possible to replace basement sewer pipe yourself, it’s a difficult and smelly job.
-You’ll need both knowledge and manpower.
-If you don’t know what you’re doing, you could make a mess of things and then end up paying a plumbing contractor to fix it.
-However, if you think you’re up to the challenge, you can probably find instructions online.
-We can’t guarantee their quality though.
+While it's certainly possible to replace the basement sewer pipe yourself, it's a difficult and smelly job.
+You'll need both knowledge and manpower.
+If you don't know what you're doing, you could make a mess of things and then end up paying a plumbing contractor to fix it.
+However, if you think you're up to the challenge, you can probably find instructions online.
+We can't guarantee their quality though.

 How do plumbers find breaks beneath the slab?